-The relevant part of subsection (1) of section 23 of the Nauru Police Force Act provides: 'The Director shall, subject to the lawful directions, if any, of the Cabinet, have the command, superintendence and direction of the Force and of the Reserve'.
+The relevant part of subsection (1) of section 23 of the Nauru Police Force Act provides: 'The Director shall, subject to the lawful directions, if any, of the Cabinet, have the command, superintendence and direction of the Force and of the Reserve' (emphasis added).

-iii.
+ii.
 Powers of police in Parliament